 Even if you're an Android user who wants a rich feature set, you may be willing to look past MMGuardian's shortcomings for the deep level of control and wealth of information offered.
-But for both cost and user experience, you'd be better served on both mobile platforms by Zift or Norton Family Premier
+And as both Apple and Google chip away at apps' abilities to log and block calls and text messages, not to mention read text messages, MMGuardian has found workarounds to continue offering such features on both platforms.

 Family Android phone plans cover up to five devices of any type, whereas the family Android Tablet plans are logically restricted to the tablet apps.
 There is no distinct option for an iOS-only family plan.